ioncakephper/test-weaver/README.md

 ### How it Works

 1.  **Local Release Preparation**: Running `npm run release` uses `standard-version` to:
     - Bump the version number in `package.json`.
     - Update `CHANGELOG.md` with all the new changes.
     - Commit the changes and create a new version tag locally (e.g., `v1.1.0`).
 2.  **Automated GitHub Release**: When you push the new tag to GitHub, a workflow is automatically triggered to:
     - Create a new "Release" on your repository's Releases page.
     - Use the tag as the release title.
     - Generate polished release notes from your commit history.

 ### Creating a New Release

-1.  **Prepare the release locally**:
+The following steps should be performed by a project maintainer with push access to the `main` branch:

+1.  **Ensure your local `main` branch is up-to-date** with all the changes you want to release.
+2.  **Run the release command**.
+This will bump the version, update the changelog, and create a local Git commit and tag.

 ```bash
 npm run release
 ```